SyncfusionExamples/export-angular-pivot-table-to-pdf-document-with-advanced-customization/README.md

 ### How to run this samples?

-open the desired samples in Visual Studio Code.
+open this sample in Visual Studio Code.
 Then, simply install all the necessary angular packages into your current project using the `npm install` command and run your project using the `ng serve` command.